-a.
-An operator may petition the director for a change in the initial financial assurance amount.
-The director will review the petition and if satisfied with the information presented a revised financial assurance amount will be determined.
-The revised amount will be based upon the estimated cost that the director would incur should a forfeiture of financial assurance occur and it became necessary for the director, through contracting with a third party, to complete reclamation to the standards established in the plan.

-ab.
-Upon finding that any land bonded under a reclamation plan covered by financial assurance will not be affected by mining, the operator shall notify the director.
-The amount of the bond financial assurance shall be reduced by the amount being held to reclaim those lands.
-(11 + 89)()
+Commented [EW24R23]: Separated out using Alaska guidelines.
+Several publications describe what these contingencies are for (2015 Alaska report, 2005 BLM Nevada Guidelines, 2004 USFS Guidelines) 5/6/2020 director will review the petition and if satisfied with the information presented a revised financial assurance amount will be determined.
+The revised amount will be based upon the estimated cost that the director would incur should a forfeiture of financial assurance occur and it became necessary for the director, through contracting with a third party, to complete reclamation to the standards established in the plan. ( ab.
+Upon finding that any land bonded under a reclamation plan covered by financial assurance will not be affected by mining, the operator shall will notify the director.
+The amount of the bond shall financial assurance will be reduced by the amount being held to reclaim those lands.